 As an art history major at Union, you will study a broad range of visual communication across historical periods and cultures – from Renaissance masterworks, Chinese scroll paintings and modern art to the art and science of painting – as you explore how societies throughout history have defined themselves through art.

 The department of visual arts offers a dynamic program that features small classes with individual attention and actively engaged professors.
-Interdisciplinary opportunities include work with Asian studies, American studies, Latin American and Caribbean studies, Africana studies, women's and gender studies, film studies and art conservation.
+Interdisciplinary opportunities include work with Asian studies, American studies, Latin American and Caribbean studies, Africana studies, Gender, Sexuality and Women's Studies, film studies and art conservation.

 Faculty specialties include Italian Renaissance painting, Latin American and Caribbean art, Islamic art and architecture, 19th and 20th century European and American art, the arts of Japan, the history of photography, the art and archaeology of early China, and contemporary art and visual culture.